ohiodn8/seating_project/README.md

 ## DIRECTION:

 ### ord_proc folder: is a rails app.
-Follow the readme in the ordway_proc directory to set up the app
+Follow the readme in the ord_proc directory to set up the app

 ### project_ord folder: is a ruby app.
 Follow the readme in the project_ord directory to steup and use.